klyed/hivesmartchain/docs/reference/bonding.md

 ## How it Works

-When starting a burrow node, we provide an address which links to an owned key-pair.
+When starting a hsc node, we provide an address which links to an owned key-pair.
 Each running node thus has an identity which may active in the validator set.
 Assuming we have connected to a network, our node will replay state downloaded from its peers - from which we will be able to discern any native token stored at our address.
 If this amount is non-negligible we can submit a signed BondTx to be gossiped amongst the current validators who should include it in a block.
-When executing this transaction against our global state, burrow will first check that the input address has correctly signed the payload, that the respective account exists with the bonding permission and has enough token to stake.
+When executing this transaction against our global state, hsc will first check that the input address has correctly signed the payload, that the respective account exists with the bonding permission and has enough token to stake.
 If successful, then this will subtract the token from the account and raise the new validators power - enabling it to vote and propose new blocks.
 The procedure